 Are you looking for suitable calibration equipment for your applications?
 Get an overview of our wide range of calibrators.
 Use our calibration service for pressure, temperature, force, flow and electrical measurands.
 We calibrate your references and test equipment independently of manufacturers in our accredited calibration laboratories, or directly on your premises.

 WIKA will support you with additional services from our trained experts.
 Service technicians will make sure that your measuring instruments, in case of breakdowns and repairs, are fully functional again in a short space of time.
 From pressure controllers and diaphragm seal systems to calibration baths - all from one source.
-We install your measuring units and provide support for the commissioning of the instrumentation.
+With our field-service we install your measuring units and provide support for the commissioning of the instrumentation.
 Through our local experts, we can be reached worldwide, are quickly available and tuned to individual circumstances.
 Try it for yourself.

 Do you want to send your instrument in for calibration?
 Simply use our calibration services!